patfilipe/DAmethodSDEM/README.md

  - If random=0 use c(a,b,s). if random=1 use c(a,t,b,s). if random=11 use c(a,b,o,s). if random=2 use c(a,t,b,o,s).

 # Example
-We propose an data file for example.
-The file have simulated information of weigth of 30 animals, taken at different time instants.
+We propose a data file for example.
+The file have simulated information on the weigth of 30 animals, taken at different age instants.

 # References